Trygve Simonsen

-Trygve Simonsen (3 September 1937 – 18 April 2011) was a Norwegian politician for the Progress Party.
+Trygve Simonsen (3 September 1937 – 18 April 2011) was a Norwegian politician for the Progress Party and an engineer.

 Career

 He served as a deputy representative to the Parliament of Norway from Troms during the term 1989–1993.
 In total he met during 55 days of parliamentary session.
 He was a member of Harstad city council following the 1987 Norwegian local elections, and was a member of Troms county council at the time of his death in 2011.
 In his working career, he was an engineer, and among others helped build the Tjeldsund Bridge.